 As at 30 September 2018, 16% of providers were active and 84% were yet to have evidence of activity.
 Of all providers, 54 began delivering new supports in the quarter.
-NUMBER OF PROVIDERS DELIVERING NEW SUPPORTS

-Approved Registration groups The number of approved providers has increased for most registration groups over the quarter.
-The registration groups with the largest numbers of approved providers continue to grow: - Innovative Community Participation: from 137 to 170 (24% increase) - Communication and information equipment: from 133 to 146 (10% increase) - Assistance products for personal care and safety: from 101 to 105 (4% increase) - Accommodation / Tenancy Assistance: from 76 to 98 (29% increase) - Personal Mobility Equipment: from 78 to 81 (4% increase) Approved providers by registration group and percentage change over the quarter
+Approved Registration groups Page: 33 A chart displays the approved providers by the changes in registration group and percentage over the quarter.
+The number of approved providers has increased for most registration groups over the quarter.
+The registration groups with the largest numbers of approved providers continue to grow: - Innovative Community Participation: from 137 to 170 (24% increase) - Communication and information equipment: from 133 to 146 (10% increase) - Assistance products for personal care and safety: from 101 to 105 (4% increase) - Accommodation / Tenancy Assistance: from 76 to 98 (29% increase) - Personal Mobility Equipment: from 78 to 81 (4% increase) Active Registration groups Page 34: